 Dr. John Quaicoe, Engineering

-If you were to ask students what qualities distinguish Dr. John Quaicoe as a good teacher, they would say supportive, motivating, caring and enthusiastic, to name just a few.
-Since 1982, Dr. Quaicoe has been a teacher in Memorial's Faculty of Engineering and Applied Science.
+If you were to ask students what qualities distinguish Dr. John Quaicoe as a good teacher, they would include support, motivation, caring and enthusiasm.
+Dr. Quaicoe has been a teacher in the Faculty of Engineering and Applied Science since 1982.
 For the past 19 years he has built a reputation among students and faculty members as an instructor who is deeply concerned about learning.
 During his time at Memorial, he has served as chair of the electrical engineering discipline for nine years, and recently, acting associate dean (graduate studies and research).
 It is quite fitting that he should be chosen as one of this year's recipients of the Distinguished Teaching Award.

 "I have always believed that teaching is more than being in front of a classroom and presenting information.
 I think one has to be in tune with the students in terms of the material that is presented.
 I am very conscious of this.
 I make sure that the students are understanding the material," said Dr. Quaicoe.